All Episodes

 This all could have been prevented.

-So the only thing to do is to make it fair and to fix that original problem was to get out.
+So the only thing to do to make it fair and to fix that original problem was to get out.

 So next, same speech last night, White House.

-Next he explained how the military solutions that he has authorized to fix the problem that he created will actually not work.
+Next, he explained how the military solutions that he has authorized to fix the problem that he created will actually not work.

-I know that many of you are rightly concerned about any American military action in Iraq.
+I know that many of you are rightly concerned about any American military action in Iraq, even limited strikes like these.

 I understand that.